 Rumours have been swirling for months around when exactly the 30-year-old princess, who is ninth in line to the British throne, will be tying the knot.

 The older daughter of Prince Andrew and Sarah Ferguson has been engaged to Italian property developer Edoardo Mapelli Mozzi, or Edo, since September 2019 and royal fans have been expecting an official wedding date announcement ever since.

 The pair were rumoured to be getting serious, after being spotted out and about at events together and have even been seen on a double date with Princess Eugenie and her husband Jack Brooksbank.

-Rumours around the royal’s possible engagement were rife ever since her younger sister Princess Eugenie tied the knot with her British wine merchant husband last year in a lavish Windsor wedding.
+Rumours around the royal’s possible engagement were rife ever since her younger sister Princess Eugenie tied the knot with her British wine merchant husband in 2018 with a lavish Windsor wedding.